-The Board of Game and Inland Fisheries (BGIF) hereby constitutes and establishes a Finance Audit and Compliance Committee (hereafter referred to as the Committee) with authority, responsibility, and specific duties as described below.
+The Board of Wildlife Resources hereby constitutes and establishes a Finance Audit and Compliance Committee (hereafter referred to as the Committee) with authority, responsibility, and specific duties as described below.

-The Finance, Audit and Compliance Committee is to conduct initial and continuing reviews of issues regarding internal and external audits, and the financial conditions, both short- and long-term, of the Department of Game and Inland Fisheries (DGIF).
+The Finance, Audit and Compliance Committee is to conduct initial and continuing reviews of issues regarding internal and external audits, and the financial conditions, both short- and long-term, of the Department of Wildlife Resources (DWR).
 Audit reviews will include compliance with Board policies, accounting practices and auditing procedures, adequacy of financial reports and disclosures, the Director’s expenses, and violations of law.
 Financial evaluations will focus on implementation of the Department’s annual budgets as approved by the Board as well as the Department’s long-term funding needs.
 The Committee will develop and submit reports, draft policies, and/or recommendations regarding audits and the finances of the Department to the full Board for its consideration.

 The Committee shall be comprised of not less than three or more than five members appointed by the Chair of the Board.
 The Chair may also appoint alternate members, who shall be counted for quorum purposes and vote only in the absence of regular members.
 These members are to be independent of management and operating executives.
 The majority of the members must be financially literate.
 One of the members shall be appointed by the Board Chairman to Chair the Committee.
 A quorum of the committee shall consist of a majority of the members.

-The Committee is to meet at least four times each fiscal year, and as many times as the Committee deems necessary.
+The Committee generally meets at least four times each fiscal year, and as many times as the Committee deems necessary.
+Fewer meetings may be approved by the Board under extenuating circumstances.
 As necessary or desirable, the chair may request that members of management, the Chief Compliance Review Officer, and the representatives of external auditors be present at meetings of the Committee.
 The Chief Compliance Review Officer shall be requested to attend any meeting of the committee related to its oversight responsibilities for auditing, financial reporting, risk management or internal control structure issues.